contrastsecurity/developer.contrastsecurity.com/learn/guides/learn-devsec/cwe.md

 CWE is a [Common Weakness Enumeration](https://cwe.mitre.org/data/definitions/699.html).
 This represents the abstract vulnerability rather than a specific instance.

-## Can my application have a CWE
+## Can My Application Have a CWE?

 Yes.
 Most custom applications do not go through the entire CVE assignment process so it is easier to say something like, "this application has a [CWE name] vulnerability.

-## Relationship between CVE and CWE
+## Relationship Between CVE and CWE

 SQL Injection is a CWE because it is a type of vulnerability.
 When an application is vulnerable to SQL Injection, that instance of [SQL Injection](https://cwe.mitre.org/data/definitions/89.html) may be assigned a CVE.
 The cardinality between CWE to CVE is generally one-to-many.